 C) Items to be deaccessioned for sale, transfer, or exchange that might have significant value will require a written appraisal as appropriate before deaccessioning and disposal.
 The Director of Collections and Research Department will report all staff recommendations for deaccession to the Board Collections Committee and President/CEO on a completed Deaccession Form.
 The Board Collections Committee shall approve or disapprove of items selected for deaccession, with final approval given by the President/CEO.
-IRS regulations may require the society to notify the donor and the IRS if gift property is sold, exchanged, or otherwise transferred within two years of its acquisition.
+If a member of the Board Collections Committee has a familial or personal interest in the deaccession of an item for the purpose of its return to the donor, the member must disclose that interest and will not participate in the vote.
+IRS regulations may require the society to notify the donor and the IRS if gifted property appraised at \$5,000 or more is sold, exchanged, or otherwise transferred within three years of its acquisition.